Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

         Status (Pass/Fail):
             TBD
         Notes:
-            Insertion of a duplicate record will be rejected by the database.
-            This error must be caught by the application and handled gracefully to avoid unexpected behavior at runtime.
-            Determine what error is returned by the API and incorporate this into the applications' exception handling protocols.
+            Insertion of a duplicate record will be rejected by the database API, which may result in unexpected application behavior.
+As a result, it is probably best to SELECT COUNT matching records first, evaluate the results, and perform the correct action.
+If this result is not 0, then the record should be refused by the route performing the record verification, and NOT by the database API itself.
         Post-conditions:
             None.
-Begin User_Account Test 3 Description
+#### User_Account Test 3 Description ####

         <Name> Test 3: Insertion of a record with a duplicate email address.
         Use case name:
-            Existing Email Insert
+            "Existing Email Insert"
         Description:
             This is a description.
         Pre-conditions